strimzi/proposals/086-monitoring-of-custom-resources.md

 The previously elaborated metrics should be deprecated and replaced in favour of KSM based metrics.
 This also applies for PrometheusRules which should be replaced.
-The proposed way would be implementing the KSM and deprecating the current metrics in Strimzi CO/TO/UO in version XX and removing them in version XZ to give users enough time (2 releases) adjusting their monitoring if needed.
+The proposed way would be implementing the KSM and deprecating the current metrics in Strimzi CO in version 0.45 and removing them in version 0.49 to give users enough time adjusting their monitoring if needed.

 ## Rejected alternatives

-Implementing them inside of each operator (CO, TO, UO) which leads to enourmous metrics exported by each component as discussed in this [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9802).
+Implementing them inside each operator (CO, TO, UO) which leads to enormous metrics exported by each component as discussed in this [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9802).